sarvesh-tiku/quorum/README.md

 Inference-Time Compute Hackathon 2026 · Agents Track.
 Every irreversible action is verified by a quorum of independent jurors before it executes.

 **## The package: `quorum-py`
-**
+** A lightweight, framework-agnostic Python library that gates every irreversible agent action behind a read-only consensus vote.
+Independent jurors verify the action before it commits; failed votes trigger rollback.
-The runtime is published as [`quorum-py`](https://test.pypi.org/project/quorum-py/) — a small, framework-agnostic Python library that wraps the irreversible-tool boundary of any LLM agent and runs a read-only consensus gate before each side-effectful action.
-A swarm of cheap juror calls votes on whether the action is correct; the gate either lets it through or triggers rollback.
+The runtime is published as [`quorum-py`](https://test.pypi.org/project/quorum-py/) :

 What you get: